arquivo/pwa-technologies/scripts/InternetArchive/README.txt

 This scripts were developed to facilitated the upload of Heritrix crawls to the Internet Archive using the IAS3 API.
 Follow these steps:

-1. Define the crawl meta-data at the config file (check example at configItemsAWP4.cfg).
+1. Define the crawl meta-data at the config file (check example at /svnGCodeInternetArchive/crawlConfigFiles/configItemsAWP4.cfg).

 If a crawl was performed in parallel by several machines or has ARC files on different directories must generate a different config upload file for each subcrawl to avoid itemname conflicts (e.g. configItemsAWP4.cfg  for ARC files in /AWP4-PT-20090520152848009 and configItemsAWP4chkpt5.cfg for ARC files in AWP4-PT-Recuperacao-chkpt5-20090622153514762).
 The ARC files of a given crawl will be aggregate by the custom field "pwacrawlid". e.g. configItemsAWP4.cfg for ARCS in /svnGCodeInternetArchive/crawlConfigFiles/configItemsAWP4.cfg

 1.1.
 Store config file for later access (e.g. on svn) e.g. #svn add /svnGCodeInternetArchive/crawlConfigFiles/configItemsAWP4.cfg

+1.2.
+Set .bashrc environment variables for IAS3 login. export AWS_ACCESS_KEY_ID export AWS_SECRET_ACCESS_KEY

 2. Generate 10GB items for the crawl using generateItems.sh (100 ARCs of 100 MB in each item) e.g. #./svnGCodeInternetArchive/generateItems.sh ./svnGCodeInternetArchive/crawlConfigFiles/configItemsAWP4.cfg